mrJean1/PyGeodesy/README.rst

 PyGeodesy
 =========

-A pure Python implementation of ``geodesy`` tools for various ellipsoidal and spherical earth models using precision exact, elliptic, trigonometric, vector-based, iterative and approximate methods for geodetic (lat-/longitude), geocentric (ECEF_ cartesian) and certain `triaxial ellipsoidal`_ coordinates.
+A pure Python implementation of ``geodesy`` tools for various ellipsoidal and spherical earth models using precision exact, elliptic, trigonometric, vector-based, iterative and approximate methods for geodetic (lat-/longitude), geocentric (ECEF_ cartesian), local (LTP_) and certain `triaxial ellipsoidal`_ coordinates.

 Transcoded in part from `JavaScript originals`_ by *Chris Veness (C) 2005-2024* and from several